RoboJackets/robocup-pcb/boards/control-v3.4/README.md

  - IO expander connects hex pins and DIP switches to MTrain for inputs into MTrain
  - FPGA handles all of the wheel drivers and the dribble driver, including the SPI interface to those motor drivers (AUX)
  - Handles hall sensors and writing three phase motor states.

+- The battery provides 18.5V, so the voltage regulation circuits also produce other voltage levels (5V and 3.3V) that other devices run off.
+- 18.5V is only needed for the motors.
+- There are also 1.2V and 2.5V lines, and when these are out of tolerance, error LEDs are activated

+- Wheel Drive Module writes each of the three phases for the motor.
+Takes inputs of whether phase should be high and low, and uses outputs to write each phase
+- Phase is set that it can be high (shorted to 18V) low (shorted to ground) or float (some indeterminate phase in between).
+- Dribbler Drive Module works in similar approach

 ## Control board has connectors for all of the different modules on the board, including:
 - IMU